8ta4/blog/drafts/You can get a ClojureScript REPL in V3 extension background scripts.md

 I put a working example up in [my new project repo](https://github.com/8ta4/see).

-Hopefully this helps get a few more people building extensions with ClojureScript.
+Hopefully, this helps get a few more people building extensions with ClojureScript.
 And who knows, maybe this is finally the Year of Firefox.
 That would be the REPL effect.